echeng-git/mealchemy/README.md

 ### Local run

-If you are running locally, you need to have your postgres installation and point the url to your database and user credentials.
-If this is too difficult you can also directly use a sqlite3 instance with the.
+If you are running locally, you need to have your Postgres installation and point the url to your database and user credentials.
+You can also directly use a sqlite3 instance in place of Postgres.
 Simply unset the databse url environment variable using `unset DATABASE_URL` and comment it out in your .env.
-This will use a sqlite3 instance instead.

-make sure to set `DOCKER="False"` like in the example below:
+Make sure to set `DOCKER="False"` like in the example below:

 ```env
 ## Global